-- Should relate to the learning objective - May form the basis of discussion between child and teacher - Could be verbal or written - May be given on a group or individual basis - Will provide guidance to children on how to achieve their next steps in learning
+- Should relate to the learning objective - May form the basis of discussion between pupil and teacher. - Could be verbal or written - May be given on a group or individual basis - Will provide guidance to pupils on how to achieve their next steps in learning.